-A one-year program designed to equip fellows and early career GIs for a future leadership position in scientific publishing.
-Fellowships are offered at AGA’s journals Gastroenterology, CGH and CMGH.
+A one-year program preparing early career GIs for a future leadership position in scientific publishing.
+Fellowships are offered at AGA’s journals Gastroenterology, CGH,CMGH and TIGE.

 Jumpstart your career in scientific publishing

-This fellowship is primarily “virtual” with the majority of communications occurring over email, teleconferences and video chats.
-However, fellows will be required to attend in-person events during Digestive Disease Week® (DDW).
+This fellowship is “virtual” with communications occurring over email, teleconferences and video chats.
+Fellows will be required to participate in two events during Digestive Disease Week® 2021 (DDW Virtual™).

 The selected applicants will be expected to fulfill the following duties:

-- 1. Attend board of editors’ (BOE) teleconferences wherein preliminary decisions will be discussed and final decisions for manuscripts will be determined.
+- Attend Board of Editors’ (BOE) teleconferences wherein preliminary decisions will be discussed and final decisions for manuscripts will be determined.

-- 6. Attend the in-person BOE annual meeting held during DDW 2020 (air fare and lodging will not be covered by AGA).
+- Attend the virtual BOE annual meeting held during DDW 2021.

-MD or MD/PhD applicants must be in an accredited gastroenterology fellowship, at the time of application, and have completed their first year of clinical training.
+MD or MD/PhD applicants must be in an accredited gastroenterology fellowship at the time of application and have completed their first year of clinical training.
 PhD applicants are eligible if they are within the first five years of their postdoctoral fellowship training.
-The applicant must be able to travel to DDW as outlined in the position description and requirements above.
-The applicant will be required to complete AGA conflict of interest disclosure and confidentiality statements and adhere to the journal’s conflict of interest policy.
-The fellow cannot serve on, or accept appointment to, the boards of editors of any competing journal during the length of the fellowship.
+See complete job description for additional responsibilities and requirements

 To be considered for this position, applicants should provide the following: